wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ## Configure Prometheus

-Prometheus operator will be configured to scrape metrics from k8s cluster and wire services by installing [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) helm chart.
-We have configured this chart with overridden values which will setup the followings:
+Prometheus operator will be configured to scrape metrics from k8s cluster and wire services by installing the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) helm chart.
+We have configured this chart with overridden values which will setup the following:

 - An `ingress` to expose the prometheus endpoint if enabled
 - Basic authentication to the endpoint